12 Types of Ties: Unraveling the Art of Tie Wearing

 Explore the different types of ties for men.
 Photo: FP

 Understanding these tie types and how to wear them can elevate your sartorial game, whether preparing for a job interview, attending a formal event, or simply looking to make a fashion statement.
-Let’s navigate through the diverse ties landscape, dissecting their styles and appropriate contexts.

 Four-in-Hand NecktiePin

-For contemporary men, the Four-in-Hand Necktie is among the most common.
+For contemporary men, the four-in-hand necktie is among the most common.
 Photo: Shutterstock

-The Four-in-Hand necktie, often celebrated as the most well-known of all tie types, anchors the cornerstone of traditional office style.
+The four-in-hand necktie, often celebrated as the most well-known of all tie types, anchors the cornerstone of traditional office style.
 Its suitability for various formal events makes it a go-to accessory.
-Its distinct charm rests in the unlimited possibilities for personal expression.
-Widths, colors, patterns, and materials vary greatly, encouraging an individualistic approach to style.

 Knotting this tie becomes an art form, offering another dimension of personal flair.
 While the classic Windsor knot remains a timeless favorite, it serves as a springboard into a world rich with intricate knots.
-Each new style you learn enables a nuanced transformation of your aesthetic.
-In short, the Four-in-Hand necktie is a testament to the power of subtlety and detail in men’s fashion.

-An impressive feature of the Seven-fold tie is the absence of lining.
-This distinct construction lends the tie a substantial, hefty feel and allows for the creation of a striking knot with little exertion.
+The canvas for this tie is a full square yard of silk.
+An impressive feature of the seven-fold tie is the absence of lining.
+This distinct construction lends the tie a substantial feel and allows for the creation of a striking knot with little exertion.

 Given the opulent silk material and the careful attention to detail during construction, these ties usually come with a higher price tag.
 This inherent luxury positions them as a favorite choice for those special occasions where making an impression is paramount.

 Skinny TiePin

-Stage a Mod revival with the stylish Skinny Tie.
+Stage a Mod revival with the stylish skinny tie.
 Photo: Shutterstock

-A notable variation of the Four-in-Hand Necktie, the Skinny Necktie, infuses vintage charm into men’s fashion.
+A notable variation of the four-in-hand necktie, the skinny necktie, infuses vintage charm into men’s fashion.
 This tie style, initially capturing hearts in the 1950s and 1960s, is almost synonymous with cultural icons of the era, such as The Beatles, who frequently showcased them.

-When paired with the right elements, it can shape a look that balances perfectly on the tightrope of stylish and edgy.
-This tie embodies the spirit of fashion that breaks free from the mold and ventures into the realm of daring.
+Ideal for slim and skinny-fit tailoring, the skinny necktie emphasizes the streamlined silhouette these styles create.
+When paired with the right elements, the skinny tie can shape a look that balances perfectly on the tightrope of stylish and edgy.

 BowtiePin

-Add a novel charm to your formal attire with a Bowtie.
+Add a novel charm to your formal attire with a bow tie.
 Photo: Shutterstock

 Western Bowtie BoglioliPin

-Italian brand pays a nod to the Western Bowtie with its latest collection.
+Italian brand pays a nod to the Western bow tie with its latest collection.
 Photo: Boglioli

-Invoking the timeless appeal of the classic Bowtie, the Western Bowtie presents itself as a compelling offshoot, deeply rooted in Southern style.
-It has a storied history that brings to mind unforgettable personalities, such as country music legend Johnny Cash, who was known for his all-black ensembles and classic ties.
-This tie style is trendy in the Southwest, gracing the necks of many at formal gatherings.
+Invoking the timeless appeal of the classic bow tie, the Western bow tie presents itself as a compelling offshoot, deeply rooted in Southern style.
+It has a storied history that brings to mind unforgettable personalities, such as country music legend Johnny Cash, known for his all-black ensembles and classic ties.

 Bolo Tie Urban OutfittersPin

-The Bolo Tie offers men a chance to incorporate unique jewelry into their wardrobe.
+The bolo tie offers men a chance to incorporate unique jewelry into their wardrobe.
 Photo: Urban Outfitters

-Earning its stripes as a statement piece, the Bolo Tie deviates from traditional tie designs.
+Earning its stripes as a statement piece, the bolo tie deviates from traditional tie designs.
 Popularized in the 1970s, it’s more akin to a piece of men’s jewelry than a conventional tie.
-While it has made a somewhat modest return to the fashion scene in recent years, its applicability to work settings might be restricted unless you’re based in the Southwest.

 Cravat Ascot Ashton Kutcher BerlinPin